 Also read: 10 Reasons why you should NEVER visit Ladakh

-Day 5: Friday, 28th July
+Friday, 28th July

 The more important task for the day however was to arrange the Inner Line Permit.
-Thankfully though, my hospital hotel owners came to rescue with this task.
+Thankfully though, my hotel owners came to rescue with this task.
 For an additional Rs.
 100 apart from the ILP charges, they arranged my permits without needing me to go to the DM office.
-This way I could spend the entire day visiting all the above mentioned places in Leh.
+This way I could spend the entire day visiting all the above-mentioned places in Leh.

-Day 6: Saturday, 29th July
+Saturday, 29th July

 We were not aware of this and made the mistake of not booking tickets in advance.
 There were 5 other solo travelers I met at the bus stop who faced the same issue.
 Since we were not allowed to board the bus, we book ourselves a shared cab.
-You can easily find shared cabs for Nubra Valley at nearby Polo ground.
+You can easily find shared cabs for Nubra Valley near the Polo ground.

-We then took another cab (all 6 of us) to Hunder at a total cost 400.
+We then took another cab (all 6 of us) to Hunder at a total cost of 400.
 Ask anyone in Diskit for the shared taxi stand and any local will guide you.
 Shared taxis are available there for almost all other areas of Nubra Valley.

 Hunder to Turtuk